-He is a member of the awards committee for the Queen’s Award for Voluntary Service and has been an advisor to the Queen’s Anniversary Prizes for Higher and Further Education.
+He has been a member of the awards committee for the Queen’s Award for Voluntary Service and advisor to the Queen’s Anniversary Prizes for Higher and Further Education.
 He served on the Council of the Economic and Social Research Council from 2012-2015.
-He is a trustee of the Watford FC Community Trust and an advisor to the Mayor of London's Olympic-legacy volunteering programme.
+He is a trustee of the Watford FC Community Trust and of the Global Make Some Noise charity, and an advisor to the Mayor of London's Olympic-legacy volunteering programme.

 He has a First Class Honours degree in Economic and Social History and a PhD on the history of post-war industrial relations.
 In his early career he was speech writer to the Rt Hon Sir James Callaghan MP.
 In 2011 he was awarded the CBE in the Queen’s Birthday Honours in recognition of his work on behalf of volunteering and the voluntary sector.

 His areas of research interest include the management and leadership of volunteers and the history of voluntary action.
-He is currently writing a history of the National Council of Voluntary Organisations to mark its centenary in 2019.
+He has recently published a history of the National Council of Voluntary Organisations (100 Years of NCVO and voluntary action: Idealists and Realists, Palgrave Macmillan, 2019) to mark its centenary.

 - PhD on The Government and Industrial Relations 1945-51, Loughborough University, Loughborough, United Kingdom, Jan 1982 – Jan 1985